14 June Sunday, Reston to Albany

 |Lock 8 west of Schenectady||Our room at The Parker Inn||The Parker Inn, Schenectady|

 Good dinner at Thai Thai Bistro nearby.
 Later we rode by the historic Stockade District.
-In the local paper we read about homes that were flooded in 2012 Irene storm and homeowners want to raise their homes but fighting red tape.
+In the local paper we read about homes that were flooded in 2012 during Hurricane Irene.
+Homeowners want to raise their homes but they fighting red tape.
 Downtown Schenectady seems to be doing OK although struggling.
 Most storefronts are occupied but many of the shops seem to be struggling.
-Lots of restaurants, a few bookstores, and some practical shops as well.
+There are lots of restaurants, a few bookstores, and some practical shops as well.

 22 June, Monday, Schenectady to Albany, 32 miles

 As we approached Albany we saw many more cyclists on the trail which was now paved.
 We planned to stop at Chohoes Falls but missed the turnoff.
 Rode a long stretch on road that was not pleasant but well-marked.
 We stopped along the Hudson to eat our final Subway lunch.
 We eventually made our way across the bridge across the Hudson to our car at the Amtrak station.
-Kerie waited at a small park while I rode to the station, picked up the car and returned.
-Packed the bikes and our gear and headed to Vermont for a brief stay at the family cabin, passing Cohoes Falls on the way.
+Kerie waited at the same small park where we met before the trip while I rode to the station, picked up the car and returned.
+We packed the bikes and our gear and headed to Vermont for a brief stay at the family cabin, passing Cohoes Falls on the way.

 |Mohawk Hudson Bike Hike Trail||Lunch on the Hudson||Arrival in Albany|

 |USGS Hudson River info display||Bridge across Hudson to Amtrak station||Packing the car|